 By hiding the real wording in a paragraph, and using the bullet points to show can't access, it's more likely the wording of can't access will be read.

 Following this, I read the 'Guiding Principles', again, it becomes clear that indeed staff can access your data.

-As you can clearly see in the screenshot of KeepSafe's Guiding Principles, it does indeed have access to personal information and your stored data, such as photos, videos, passwords, etc.
+As you can clearly see in the screenshot of KeepSafe's Guiding Principles, it does indeed have access to personal information and stored data, such as photos, videos, passwords, etc.

 Principle 1: this concerns me quite a lot, because by reading the first section mentioned 'How Do We Do It', it implied this wasn't possible.

 Principle 2: this isn't unusual, and from what I can tell, would be inline with GDPR, having a contract between the data subject and the company stating their approval of this collection.
 However, based on the other pieces, I'm still quite sceptical of what data they deem needed to improve your experience.